mux99/mptcp.dev/mptcp-info.md

 | `mptcp_subflow_data` | `num_subflows` | The **total** number of subflows |
 | `mptcp_full_info` | `num_subflows` | The **total** number of subflows |

-`mptcpi_subflows` shows the number of **additional** subflows, then not taking into account the initial one. `mptcpi_subflows_total` and `num_subflows` do include the initial one if it is still attached to the MPTCP connection.
-It is then recommended to use these last two.
+`mptcpi_subflows` shows the number of **additional** subflows, not taking into account the initial one. `mptcpi_subflows_total` and `num_subflows` do include the initial one if it is still attached to the MPTCP connection.
+It is therefore recommended to use these last two fields.

 ## Check for TCP fallback

-Since kernel v5.16, the `getsockopt(MPTCP_INFO)` can be used to check if an MPTCP connection fell back to TCP.
-If this `getsockopt()` call returns `-1`, and `errno` is set to `EOPNOTSUPP` (v4) or `ENOPROTOOPT` (v6), it means the MPTCP connection has fallen back to TCP at some points.
-In case of a client (`connect()`), or for a server to check if an established connection has later fell back to TCP (should be rare), it is also required to check if the `mptcpi_flags` field from the `mptcp_info` structure has the `MPTCP_INFO_FLAG_FALLBACK` bit (`0x1`) set.
+Since kernel v5.16, `getsockopt(MPTCP_INFO)` can be used to check if an MPTCP connection fell back to TCP.
+If this `getsockopt()` call returns `-1`, and `errno` is set to `EOPNOTSUPP` (v4) or `ENOPROTOOPT` (v6), it means the MPTCP connection has fallen back to TCP at some point.
+In case of a client (`connect()`), or for a server to check if an established connection has later fallen back to TCP (should be rare), it is also required to check if the `mptcpi_flags` field from the `mptcp_info` structure has the `MPTCP_INFO_FLAG_FALLBACK` bit (`0x1`) set.

 {: .warning}
 On kernels < v5.16, `getsockopt(MPTCP_INFO)` will always fail, and `errno` will also be set to `EOPNOTSUPP` (v4) or `ENOPROTOOPT` (v6).
-Do not use this method on older kernels then!
+Do not use this method on older kernels.

 On the server side, it is possible to look at the protocol of the `accept`ed sockets with `getsockopt(SO_PROTOCOL)`: if the client requested to use MPTCP,